 Where to Stay in Myrtle Beach

 For a fun family vacation, the Dunes Village Resort has it all.
 When you’re not dining in one of the on-site restaurants, playing tennis or basketball on the resort’s courts, or swimming in the outdoor pools, you can enjoy the indoor water park.
-The Dunes Village Resort features a 30,000-square-foot water park with slides, a lazy river, children’s swimming pools, and more.
+The Dunes Village Resort’s water park is 30,000 square feet of water slides, a lazy river, children’s swimming pools, and more.

 BACK TO NATURE: 10 Best Outdoor Activities and Things to Do Near Branson